simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/gnatcheck_rule_options.txt

   .. index:: +R (gnatcheck)

-``+Rrule_id[:param]``
+``+R[:rule_synonym:]rule_id[:param{,param}]``
-  Turn on the check for a specified rule with the specified parameter, if any.
-  `rule_id` must be the identifier of one of the currently implemented rules (use ``-h`` for the list of implemented rules).
+  Turn on the check for a specified rule with the specified parameter(s), if any. `rule_id` must be the identifier of one of the currently implemented rules (use ``-h`` for the list of implemented rules).
 Rule identifiers are not case-sensitive.
-The `param` item must be a string representing a valid parameter(s) for the specified rule.
+Each `param` item must be a non-empty string representing a valid parameter for the specified rule.
-  If it contains any space characters then this string must be enclosed in quotation marks.
+  If the part of the rule option that follows the colon character contains any space characters then this part must be enclosed in quotation marks.

+  `rule_synonym` is a user-defined synonym for a rule name, it can be used to map *gnatcheck* rules onto a user coding standard.

   .. index:: -R (gnatcheck)